Senior Data Scientist

 I am currently working with a brilliant consultancy with deep expertise in their field of Data and Cyber Security solutions, predominantly with Central Government organisations but they also have strong ties with Defence and Telco.
 They have experienced impressive growth over the last few years and as a result they are involved in some of the most challenging yet rewarding large scale technical projects in the country.

-They are currently looking for a Senior Data Scientist, this will be a blend of client facing skills aka, the ability to understand business problems, create a novel models/ solutions to help that client and communicate clearly with them the solution you have found, this combined with strong analytics/ machine learning skills and a base understanding of engineering principles is the core of the role.
-This role will focus on you being the main POC for major clients combined with technical leadership of the wider team across various projects.
+They are currently looking for a Senior Data Scientist.
+This will be a blend of client facing skills, the ability to understand business problems, create novel models/ solutions to help the client, and communicate clearly the solution.
+This role focuses on you being the main POC for major clients combined with technical leadership of the wider team across various projects.

 Key Skills